 Under Monteverdi’s ownership #0486 would continue participation in further races often driving the car himself, including an August 15, 1957 2nd place overall achieved at the Gaisberg hillclimb in Austria, a 1st place finish at the August 25, 1957 Tiefencastel-Lenzerhelde hillclimb, Switzerland, and again 1st place overall at the September 1, 1957 Martigny-La Forclaz hillclimb, Switzerland.
 In late 1957/early 1958, Monteverdi, possibly eager to showcase his individuality, commissioned Carrozzeria Sauter of Basel to rebody the car in a coupe configuration utilizing gullwing-type doors and a Fiat 1100 windscreen.
 The resultant car was quite well executed in a striking metallic blue finish with white interior.
 In 1958, Monteverdi sold the car to Dr. Alfred Hopf, Basel, Switzerland.
 Hopf, a banker of some means, was a major client and financial backer of Monteverdi’s Ferrari dealership as well as the head of Ecurie HOBA (HOpf-BAsil).
 By September 1957, Monteverdi was once again behind the wheel of #0486, this time at the Mitholz-Kandersteg hillclimb, Switzerland, where he would emerge victorious yet again, finishing 1st place overall.
 In April 1959 the Monza 750 still wearing the coupe body, would be advertised for sale in “Road & Track” magazine, and later in March 1960 “Sports Car Illustrated” magazine, subsequently being sold to Othmar Graf, Feuerthalen, Switzerland where it is known to have been registered on Swiss plates, Zurich, ZH 20812.

-In 1974 Christie’s Auction house offered #0486 as Lot #65, selling to Donald Nelson, Desford, Leicestershire, England.
-At that time, the car still retained the Monteverdi commissioned gullwing coupe body.
-However, at some point in his ownership, the body was removed and thought to have been discarded as scrap, though contemporary photos of the body shell indicate otherwise.
-The complete rolling chassis along with the original engine was then sold to Nigel Moores, Ormskirk, Lancashire, England.
+In 1974 Christie’s Auction house offered #0486 as Lot #65, selling to Nigel Moores, Ormskirk, Lancashire, England.
 Moores, the heir to Littlewood Pools.
-Moores would retain the rolling chassis until his estate would liquidate it in 1987, selling it to The Louwman Collection.
+During his ownership, Moores removed Monteverdi commissioned gullwing coupe body and, while some accounts believe the body was eventually discarded as scrap, Moores retained the rolling chassis until his estate would liquidate it in 1987, selling it to The Louwman Collection.
 By 1993, The Louwman Collection would commission the respected craftsmen at Prowess Ltd., Robert Brooks, London, England, to engage in a total restoration.
 At that time, a period-correct alloy body was located for fitting and first brought into consideration for restoration to Aubrey Finburgh, Classic Autos.
 Upon examination, Finburgh demurred, citing the alloy was likely too challenging for his preferred methods of restoration.

 The Louwman Collection, being known to favor preservation and authenticity even in the early years of collecting, moved the body shell to preservation expert and metal craftsman Maurice Gomm, of Gomm Metal Developments of Old Woking, Surrey.
 The team was expressly instructed to retain as much of the period bodywork as possible, consistent with Louwman and Gomm standards of preservation.
 Recollections of these details are documented in letters accompanying the car as well as period photos showing the body at various locations before being restored.
 While the body work was being prepared, the matching numbers engine was restored by Hall & Fowler, and mechanical reassembly performed by Squadron leader David Noble’s Ardua Engineering.
 In 2004, #0486 was offered at the Bonhams Auction, Goodwood, England as Lot #180 where it was sold to the current and consigning owner who has thoughtfully maintained and serviced the car with continued exemplary standards in keeping with a car of this important historic and aesthetic provenance.